 I often send the same basic e-mails over and over again throughout the season, so after 15 years in business I created 12 e-mail templates for florists with some of my most frequent (& sometimes tricky!) customer conversations, as well as 10 MORE templates: tough conversations made easier.

-“…I pretty much don’t draft anything without them and my proposals that sell…Even though I deviate and write my own content to suit I love having a backbone to start from and find [the pdfs] keep my email tone and wording on point and professional…Actually can’t live without them.” -Casey Mayne
+“…I pretty much don’t draft anything without them and my Proposals That Sell…Even though I deviate and write my own content to suit I love having a backbone to start from and find [the pdfs] keep my email tone and wording on point and professional…Actually can’t live without them.” -Casey Mayne

-Templates Give You More Time.
+Templates Save You Time.

 I provide a personal experience for each client, however, as commander-in-chief of my one-woman business it’s important that I streamline my processes whenever possible.
 (Cue the templates!)